Munich to Genoa train with Trenitalia

 There is no high speed train available from Munich to Genoa.

-Yes, there is a night train from Munich to Genoa.
+Unfortunately, there is no night train available from Munich to Genoa.

 The train journey from Munich to Genova is quite scenic, offering views of the Bavarian Alps, picturesque villages, and the beautiful landscapes of northern Italy, including rolling hills and vineyards as the train approaches the Ligurian coast.